-This triple bill features works by Purcell, Carissimi and Gesualdo.
+This unique triple bill features works by Purcell, Carissimi and Gesualdo.
 Best known is Dido and Aeneas: “Remember me!” the abandoned Dido calls, and in Henry Purcell’s melody she will be remembered forever.
 Director Seb Harcombe promises to conjure a Jacobean night-world, in which a great woman contemplates her ruin.

 The priest-composer Giacomo Carissimi made a series of short musical dramas for his Roman audience, depicting scenes from the Bible in which humans wrestle with God.
 One of the finest is Jonas, or Jonah, which depicts the story of Jonah and the whale.
 Dancer/director Bernadette Iglich will make a new piece of drama on this story with Carissimi’s sensuous music.